systemd-fsck@.service, systemd-fsck-root.service, systemd-fsck — File system checker logic

 last check, number of mounts, unclean unmount, etc.

-checking progress to the console.
-If a file system check fails for
+If a file system check fails for a service without

 systemd-fsck understands one kernel